semlele/semlele/README.md

 ### Hi there 👋 I'm Kenta Suzuki

 - ✏️ I’m in the 1st year of a Master's degree in Computer Science.
-- 🏢 I done an internship as a data analyst at DYNAMIC PLUS CO., LTD (3 months).
+- 🏢 Internship DYNAMIC PLUS CO., LTD data analyst (3 months).
 - 📊 I’m mainly learning ...
 Python, Machine Learning, Data Analysis.
 - 👨‍💻 I wanna be a Data Scientist(Data Analyst) or a Machine Learning Engineer.
 - 🍎 My computer is ...
 MacBook Pro (15-inch, 2019).